-While K425 comes with a reusable My K-cup filter pod, this is a small coffee filter which basically looks like a pod but has a plastic body frame and also a mesh filter screen.
+While K425 comes with a reusable My K-cup filter pod, this is a small coffee filter that basically looks like a pod but has a plastic body frame and also a mesh filter screen.

-I really found this helpful as I can easily brew a mug using my personal coffee grounds and it can be reused and rinsed over and over again.
+I really found this helpful as I can easily brew a mug using my personal coffee grounds, and it can be reused and rinsed over and over again.

-You also get K-cup pods in a variety of flavors; 24 K-cups in all so you can try these sample flavors which you might not have brought before.
+You also get K-cup pods in a variety of flavors; 24 K-cups in all, so you can try these sample flavors, which you might not have brought before.

 The other accessory that only Keurig K475 having is the water filter handle which is useful in removing replacing the filters.